acuppy/pudgy/README.md

 }
 ```

 Similar to Rails, when the association is pluralized, Pudgy will assume a has\_many relationship between "companies" and the "user" and a belong\_to relationship between "user" and "companies".
-You can customize this relationship by defining a `foreign_key` on in your custom representation:
+You can customize this relationship by defining a `foreign_key` in your custom representation:

 ```ruby
 module Pudgy